dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * query: query to run
 * arguments: optional expression resulting in query arguments
 * graph: specifies whether the query is a graph query
-* expression: allows configuring the widget via JSONata.
+* expression: allows configuring the widget data via JSONata which must evaluate to an array of objects.
+Note that the table is able to display links, images, and lists thereof.
+Please refer to the display widget for information on how the JSON data must be structured.
 If omitted, the widget uses $query(database, query, arguments)

 Database and table can be omitted on table pages.
 In this case, the widget displays the equivalent of a select all from the respective table.